hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-transaction.md

 ## Architecture

-The implementation related to the new `TokenAirdropTransaction` transaction will be gated behind a feature flag.
+The implementation related to the new `TokenAirdropTransaction` transaction will be gated behind a feature flag called `tokens.airdrops.enabled`.

 ### HAPI updates